 You should always seek professional legal advice first.
 Your statements can be taken out of context and be harmful to your claim.
 Do not sign any papers or agree to a settlement.

-When considering which law firm to contact, please know that your initial consultation with Schochor and Staton is free.
+When considering which law firm to contact, please know that your initial consultation with Schochor, Staton, Goldberg and Cardea, P.A. is free.

 My child was recently diagnosed with cerebral palsy and mental retardation.
 Is there any exception to the statute of limitations for this condition?